roblaing/erlang-webapp-howto/unit6/README.md

 <h3>Changes to login_form.html</h3>

-Telling the <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button">button></a>
+Telling the <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button">button</a>
 to send its click event to our listening loop instead of the form element as before in Unit4 requires editing `type="submit"` to `type="button"`.

 The button also needs an id so the Javascript code can reference it.

-Since we are no longer using the browser's form functions as in Unit 4, the opening `<form ...>` and closing `</form>` parent tags could be removed, though I've kept them (removing the no longer used attributed in the opening form tag). so as not to have to change the style sheet I took from the Mozilla tutorial.
+Since we are no longer using the browser's form functions as in Unit 4, the opening `<form ...>` and closing `</form>` have to be removed.
+It thought I could simply remove the attributes in the opening form tag so I didn't have to so as not to have to change the style sheet I took from the Mozilla tutorial, but that breaks the button.

 <h2>Changes to login.js</h2>